martinkooij/MMM-AfterShip/README.md

 ## Examples

-YES! <b>Functional release V1.0 available now!</b>
+<b>Functional release V1.0 available now!</b>
-Please start using and send me your comments!
+Please start using.
+Don't hesitate to send comments.

 Example with expected deliveries on a separate line.
 Expected delivery line is only shown when an ETA is known.